Xi Jinping Fast Facts

 April 2016 - Assumes the title of "commander in chief" of the new joint forces battle command center, consolidating his control of the military.

-October 27, 2016 - Is declared the "core" leader of the Chinese Communist party.
-The title, originally held by Chairman Mao Zedong who is considered the father of modern China, reinforces Xi's power.
+October 27, 2016 - Is declared the "core of the Chinese Communist party."
+The title, originally held by Chairman Mao Zedong, reinforces Xi's power.

+April 6-7, 2017 - Visits US President Donald Trump at the Mar-A-Lago estate in Palm Beach, Florida.
+The men engage in trade negotiations and discuss the North Korean nuclear threat.

-October 24, 2017 - Party delegates vote unanimously to make "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" a guiding principle for the party.
+October 24, 2017 - Party delegates vote unanimously to make "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" a guiding principle.

-February 25, 2018 - China's Communist Party (CCP) proposes amending the country's constitution to allow Xi to serve a third term in office.
-When it goes into effect, Xi will be free to serve indefinitely as China's head of state.
+February 25, 2018 - The party proposes amending the country's constitution to abolish term limits for presidents, allowing Xi to serve indefinitely as China's head of state.

-March 11, 2018 - China's largely ceremonial parliament overwhelmingly endorses a controversial change to the country's constitution, paving the way for President Xi to stay in power indefinitely.
-Out of 2,964 ballots, just two delegates vote against the move and three abstain, suggesting minimal opposition to Xi's push to rule for life.
-The amendments' passage require two-thirds of the vote, which is a largely symbolic exercise.
+March 11, 2018 - Parliament endorses the controversial change to the country's constitution, paving the way for Xi to stay in power indefinitely.
+Out of 2,964 ballots, two delegates vote against the move and three abstain, suggesting minimal opposition to Xi's push to rule for life.
+Passage requires two-thirds of the vote, which is a largely symbolic exercise.

-March 17, 2018 - After China's parliament unanimously endorses him, Xi officially begins his second term as president, with no term limits.
+March 17, 2018 - Begins his second term as president, with no term limits.

-May 4, 2018 - During a phone call Xi speaks with Japanese Prime Minister Shinzo Abe about the situation in the Korean Peninsula.
+May 4, 2018 - Speaks with Japanese Prime Minister Shinzo Abe via phone about the situation in the Korean Peninsula.
 This is the first time that the two leaders have ever spoken on the phone.

+December 1, 2018 - Meets with Trump to discuss tensions over trade during the G20 summit in Argentina.